gdean7/skills-github-pages/index.md

 ---
-title: Welcome to my blog
---I am glad you are here!
+title: Welcome to my blog.
+I am glad you are here!

 ---